ReindeerCode/Vaguecation/README.md

 Deployed Site Link - > https://vaguecation.herokuapp.com/

-Utilized emailjs-com, unsplash-js, and reCaptua as a new technologies.
+Utilized emailjs-com, unsplash-js, and react-hook-form as a new technologies.

 ## Table of Contents: